Experience Nature: Kayaking the Crystal Coast

 The Intracoastal Waterways extend 300 miles in North Carolina through scenic sounds, rivers, creeks, and marshes.
 Paddling the Intracoastal Waterways is an easy way to explore all of the coastal communities from Swansboro to Atlantic Beach.
 The water is shallow and calm, so anyone can enjoy kayaking, even if you’ve never done it before!

 Paddle the waterways to Hammocks Beach State Park from the dock off Hammock Beach Road in Swansboro.
 There are a variety of water trails to choose from that make up some of the best kayaking on the Crystal Coast.
-You will paddle through scenic salt marshes abundant with wildlife as you head towards Bear Island.
-Once you reach the island, you can spend time hiking or fishing before heading back to your Bluewater Vacation Rental.
+As you head towards Bear Island, you will paddle through scenic salt marshes abundant with wildlife.
+Once you reach the island, you can spend time hiking or fishing before returning to your Bluewater Vacation Rental.

-Join Paddle NC for a guided tour of Hammocks Beach State Park and Bear Island!
+Join Paddle NC for a guided Hammocks Beach State Park and Bear Island tour!

 The Rachel Carson Reserve is a collection of islands and marshes and a fantastic kayaking route for wildlife lovers.
 Launch your kayak from the Beaufort waterfront and paddle across Taylor’s Creek.
-On the way, keep an eye out for dolphins, diamondback terrapins, and sea turtles.
+Watch for dolphins, diamondback terrapins, and sea turtles on the way.
 Horse Island is one of four islands in the reserve known for its population of wild horses.
 Please read the reserve rules before you start your paddling adventure from Beaufort!

 Join Beaufort Paddle for a guided tour of Rachel Carson Reserve and learn about the unique history and geology of the islands.